Home

 Contact

 A food intolerance can be thought of as any food that produces an irritation to the body from its consumption.
 These symptoms can include excess weight, bloating, sneezing, runny nose, itching skin, dry skin, breathing problems, frequent illness, low energy, digestive problems, exacerbation of medical issues and much more.
-A food intolerance is different to a food allergy though many of the symptoms are similar in nature.
-They can occur for a number of reasons with nutritional deficiencies within the cells being a major reason.
+A food intolerance is broad term that includes the different types of food allergies and also other non immune system negative reactions.

-Any food that is consumed in excess or great regularity will be the most likely to become a food intolerance / allergy.
+Any food that is consumed in excess or with great regularity will be the most likely ones to become a sensitive towards your body.
 Certain foods are also more likely than others to cause difficulty to the body.
 Some of the most common intolerances include:

 Dairy – Pasteurized dairy is heated to ensure that all bacteria in the product is dead.
 This extends shelf life but removes the very things that help to digest the food.
 This results in so many people having difficulty processing dairy products and as a result many of the intolerance symptoms can arise.